 3. Catch Up On Overdue Amounts

-Now that you the importance of making payments on time, it’s time to start catching up on overdue payments.
+Now that you know the importance of making payments on time, it’s time to start catching up on overdue payments.

 This is always easier said than done, so let’s break it down to bite-size pieces.